paulhalla/github-twitter-elt/README.md

 However, we continued work on the data we had ingested prior.
 Most of the data transformations were performed using dbt by Paul Hallaste.
 We utilised some conventional best practices in the naming of our models and folder structure.
 We found that [this](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) guide was very helpful.
 We learned how modularise our SQL code in a way that scales, how to test models, and lastly some unique considerations like using a `base` folder to house models that'll be joined in the stage.
 ## Transformation
-DBT was used to transform the ingested data into usable business conformed models.
+dbt was used to transform the ingested data into usable business conformed models.
 We utilised some conventional best practices in the naming of our models, folder structure, and model development.
 We utilised the teachings of a great [guide](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview).
 We learned how to modularise our SQL code in a way that scales, how to test models, and lastly some unique considerations like using a `base` folder to house models that'll be joined in the stage.

 ## Semantic Layer
 **Lightdash** was used in the semantic layer of our pipeline.
-We chose lightdash because it integrates seamlessly with DBT and it was very trivial to set up.
+We chose lightdash because it integrates seamlessly with dbt and it was very trivial to set up.

 <br/>